 Honors Seminar Assistants

-- Have a GPA of 3.7 or above.
+- Cumulative GPA of 3.25 or above.

 - Attend class regularly and complete all assigned course readings.

 - Meet with the instructor when prompted and/or when needed.

 - Complete assigned duties in a professional manner.
 For example, you may be involved in the preparation of the course content, assignments, and syllabus development; lead a discussion; maintian Blacboard; hold office hours; take attendance; keep records; or prepare a poster in collaboration with your students representing the contents of the seminar for the Honors Seminar Symposium.